Chart Color Schemes

 Bonogin demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The region's educational profile is notable with university qualification rates of 27.6%, exceeding the Rest of Qld average of 20.6%.
-Bachelor degrees are most prevalent at 18.6%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.9%).
-Vocational credentials are also prominent, with 39.7% of residents aged 15+ holding such qualifications – advanced diplomas at 13.7% and certificates at 26.0%.
+The area's educational profile is notable regionally with university qualification rates at 27.6%, exceeding the Rest of Qld average of 20.6%.
+Bachelor degrees are the most prevalent at 18.6%, followed by postgraduate qualifications (6.1%) and graduate diplomas (2.9%).
+Vocational credentials are prominent, with 39.7% of residents aged 15+ holding such qualifications - advanced diplomas at 13.7% and certificates at 26.0%.

-Educational participation is high, with 33.7% currently enrolled in formal education, including 12.0% in primary, 12.0% in secondary, and 4.8% in tertiary education.
+Educational participation is high, with 33.7% currently enrolled in formal education.
+This includes 12.0% in primary education, 12.0% in secondary education, and 4.8% pursuing tertiary education.

 Frequently Asked Questions - Education